animo/expo-mdoc-data-transfer/README.md

 ### Configure for iOS

-Run `npx pod-install` after installing the npm package.
+Run `USE_FRAMEWORKS=dynamic npx pod-install` after installing the npm package.

 ### Configure for Android

 # Contributing

 Contributions are very welcome!
-Please refer to guidelines described in the [contributing guide]( https://github.com/expo/expo#contributing).
+Please refer to guidelines described in the [contributing guide](https://github.com/expo/expo#contributing).